getsentry/sentry-docs/src/collections/_documentation/workflow/debug-files.md

 - **Amazon S3 Bucket**: Either an entire S3 bucket or a subdirectory.
 This requires `s3:GetObject`, and optionally `s3:ListBucket` permissions for the configured Access Key.
-Lookups in the bucket are case sensitive, which is why we recommend to store all files lower-cased.
+Lookups in the bucket are case sensitive, which is why we recommend storing all files lower-cased.

 - **Google Cloud Storage Bucket**: Either an entire GCS bucket or a subdirectory.
 This requires `storage.objects.get` and `storage.objects.list` permissions for the configured service account.
-Lookups in the bucket are case sensitive, which is why we recommend to store all files lower-cased.
+Lookups in the bucket are case sensitive, which is why we recommend storing all files lower-cased.

 Apart from authentication configuration, all types have common config
 parameters: